“Charting your own course isn’t just more necessary than ever before.

 Warrior Within Strategy: We have both an anxious worrier and an enlightened warrior living inside of our heads.
 To apply our spiritual strategy of shifting from a worrier to a warrior on the spot, we simply need to remember that the warrior is decisive with intention to get to the heart of the matter and be part of the solution, not stuck in problem.
 S-he has a zen or spiritual perspective and practices a Tibetan compassion practice (tonglen) that en-courage-s us to BREATHE and smile at fear (and watch it disappear) to activate enough self love to have compassionate clarity for ourselves and others.

 Enlightened author, Pema Chodrun, elucidates the practice of Tonglen brilliantly in her articles, books, and seminars.
 As Kristin Neff, author of Self Compassion makes clear,”self compassion is a more effective motivator than self criticism…love allows us to feel confident and secure (in part by pumping up our oxytocin) while fear makes us insecure and jittery (sending our amygdala into overdrive and flooding our systems with cortisol)” stress hormones.
-The enlightened warrior chooses to be mindful, non judgmental and responsive, to stay “present centered” with difficult emotions like our first reaction- anger, annoyance, anxiety, and impatience.
+The enlightened warrior chooses to be mindful, non judgmental and responsible, the ability to respond.
+By choosing to be “present centered” with difficult emotions like our first reaction- anger, annoyance, anxiety, and impatience we practice having a spiritual or zen perspective.
+Simply put, we recognize we can get look at things differently.

-By staying centered s-he gradually transforms these emotions into self acceptance, empathy, forgiveness, by using the magic wand gratitude, to activate magical control follows mindful awareness.
+By staying centered we can gradually transform difficult emotions into unconditional self acceptance, empathy and forgiveness.
+Gratitude is our magic wand to activate magical control follows mindful awareness.
 The moment we say “I choose” self compassion we are taking control of our mind.
 Zen or meditation training can be seen as the art of mental self control or self discipline.
-The sweet fruit of our spirit is self control.
+The power of our spirit is self control, grit or poise.
 (Galatians 5:22-23)

-Each moment is a zen second to recognize that according to Audrey Hepburn, “impossible means i’m-possible.”
+Each moment is a zen second to recognize that we can activate Audrey Hepburn’s quotable, “impossible means i’m-possible.”
 Here’s a short, sweet, and to the point Zen tool to mindfully walk your talk; marrying deep breathing with your intention or any illuminating idea or quote will center you in the here and now.
-For example, using the simple is powerful message from Audrey Hepburn’s quote; Inhale, ~ I’m ~ Exhale slowly ~ Possible ~w/ purpose, positivity and peace.~
+For example, using the simple is powerful message from Audrey Hepburn’s quote; Let’s reset and focus, Ahhh, Inhale, ~ I’m ~ Exhale slowly ~ Possible ~w/ purpose, positivity and peace.~

 Search Inside Yourself Leadership Insights: “Listening is magic: it turns a person from an object outside, opaque or dimply threatening, into an intimate experience, and therefore into a friend.
-In this way, listening softens and transforms the listener…It turns out that sustainable happiness is achievable by simply bringing attention to one’s breath.
-Life is funny.
-At least my life is.”
-Chade Meng Tan
+In this way, listening softens and transforms the listener…And, it turns out that sustainable happiness is achievable by simply bringing attention to one’s breath…positive qualities to nurture, Attention training, Self knowledge, Self mastery, Creating useful mental habits.”

 Mindfulness: To remember or check in.
 Centering Charm, press zen button: Breathe out ahhh or whoosh to mentally start over, instantly reset.
 Now, close your eyes or lower eyelids, smile at fear (and watch it disappear) Focus on Breathing in white light slowly and deeply to your core or quiet center, pixie pause, reaching stillness, Long breath out ~Ahhh~zen pause, relaxing all over, radiating white light from your center, dissolving pain, calming the anxious mind to help you quiet the zen monkey mind chatter to stay focused, clear, present centered, repeat throughout the day to be strong all day long.